cloudfoundry/docs-dev-guide/bind-services/spring-service-bindings.html.md

 Note that if you are using Spring Framework 3.1 (or later), these properties are automatically available without having to include `<cloud:properties>` in your application context file.

 The `<cloud:properties>` element has just a single attribute (`id`) which specifies the name of the `Properties` bean.
 Use this ID as a reference to `<context:property-placeholder>` which you can use to hold all the properties exposed by Cloud Foundry.
-You can then use these properties in other bean defintions.
+You can then use these properties in other bean definitions.

 The following example shows how to use this element in a Spring application context file: